 Just south of Monterey, sits the seaside town of Pacific Grove.
 You will definitely want to make a stop here to check out the beautiful views and beaches.

 Known for its Monarch Grove Butterfly Sanctuary, Pacific Grove is nicknamed “Butterfly Town, U.S.A.”
 If you visit during the fall, you will get to see them “clustering” at the sanctuary.

 Where to stay in Pacific Grove

-If you have the time, take the FREE self guided historic walking tour.
+If you have the time, take the FREE self-guided historic walking tour of Carmel.

 You will find a stone Basilica that dates back to the 18th century, several different museums (Munrás Family Heritage Museum, Convento Museum, and the Jo Mora Chapel Gallery) with various displays on everything from Colonial Spanish Liturgical art, artifacts and exhibits about the restoration of the mission and a beautiful courtyard.

 Open Daily 9:30 am to 5:00 pm

 The admission fee to visit the Mission grounds, Basilica and Museums

 - $9.50 for Adults